-This latter group has always been supremely underappreciated and even looked down upon because their jobs are deemed “easy”, and they have therefore been mislabelled as “replaceable” and “dispensable”, never mind that they are the very people keeping our society afloat right now.
+This latter group has always been supremely underappreciated and even looked down upon because their jobs are deemed “easy.”
+They have been mislabelled as “replaceable” and “dispensable,” never mind that they are the very people keeping our society afloat right now.

 The nature of their jobs makes social distancing on the clock as attainable as finding elbow room in a New York subway pre-coronavirus.

-Despite facing higher risks of contracting COVID-19, these essential workers are still paid peanuts, and receive the fewest labour protections (with the exception of those in unions).
+Despite facing higher risks of contracting COVID-19, these essential workers are still paid peanuts, and receive the fewest labor protections (except for those in unions).

-The very people keeping our society afloat right now should be, at the bare minimum, paid a true living wage.
+The very people keeping our society afloat right now should be, at the bare minimum, paid an actual living wage.

-Sure, in theory, they have a choice.
+Sure, in theory, the essential workers have a choice.
 They could take unpaid time off to stay at home and protect their health.